-The data from the period May to November 2021 was annualised according to the process set out in box 7.9 of Defra's Local Air Quality Management Technical Guidance (TG16).
+The data from the period December 2021 to June 2022 was annualised according to the process set out in box 7.9 of Defra's Local Air Quality Management Technical Guidance (TG16).
 Continuous monitoring background sites were used for the annualisation calculations.
-Full year data for 2021 is not yet available therefore 2020 data was used for the annual mean concentrations.
+Full year data for 2021 was used for the annual mean concentrations.